marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 * All the freedom to change kernel/initrd, but that was already at a far too advanced stage of the process

-Limited control basically means "don't waste other's people time" control.
 At a second thought, some of these hurdles could be overcome without too much effort.
-After deciding
-to focus on the first instance of the failure, the Chelsio T520-LL-CR, I set out on a journey that turned out very interesting.

 A quick look at the network
 =======
-The first approach that I tried was to dump network traffic, in case something obvious would turn up.
+The first approach I tried was to dump network traffic, in case something obvious would turn up.
 I could not dump the traffic on the machine itself during PXE boot, and dumping at the other end of the communication was not a good idea either, so I asked the network team to set up port mirroring towards a host over